umdenes100/ENES100ArduinoLibrary/README.md

 There are some of you who will wish to use begin in combination with the isConnected method to 'reconnect' if needed.
 <b> Here is your warning.</b> The begin method allocates some resources with new/delete to allow calling the
 SoftwareSerial constructor in the begin method instead of in the Enes100 object constructor (the constructor not being student facing).
-You may call begin multiple times and the resources should be freed and reallocated (untested, no guarantees).
+You may call begin multiple times, and the resources should be freed and reallocated (untested, no guarantees).
 You should consider the dangers of heap fragmentation.

 My opinion and experience - the connection is rarely dropped - and if so usually because of power regulation issues.